getutrack/utrack/README.md

 - **Pages**: Utrack pages, equipped with AI and a rich text editor, let you jot down your thoughts on the fly.
 Format your text, upload images, hyperlink, or sync your existing ideas into an actionable item or issue.

 - **Analytics**: Get insights into all your Utrack data in real-time.
 Visualize issue data to spot trends, remove blockers, and progress your work.

+- **Risk Analyzer**: Leverage advanced analytics with our RAG-based risk analyzer that combines Neo4j graph database and Qdrant vector database to identify risks, analyze team dynamics, and optimize workflows.

 - **Drive** (_coming soon_): The drive helps you share documents, images, videos, or any other files that make sense to you or your team and align on the problem/solution.